martintrojer/martintrojer.github.com/_posts/2012-08-28-some-more-datalog.md

 layout: post
 title: "Some more Datalog"
 description: ""
-category:
+category: clojure
 tags: [clojure, datalog, datomic]
 ---
 {% include JB/setup %}

-I've [written about datalog](/2012/07/17/replicating-datomicdatalog-queries-with-corelogic-take-2/) and <a href="http://www.datomic.com">Datomic</a> a bit recently.
+I've [written about datalog](/clojure/2012/07/17/replicating-datomicdatalog-queries-with-corelogic-take-2/) and <a href="http://www.datomic.com">Datomic</a> a bit recently.
 To conclude here's another post comparing execution speed with the contrib.datalog library, by Jeffrey Straszheim.
 Clojure1.4 ready source can be found <a href="https://github.com/martintrojer/datalog">here</a>.

 The example I'm using in my benchmark is a simple join between two relations, in datomic/datalog it would look like this; <script src="https://gist.github.com/3486837.js?file=query-datomic.clj"> </script>
 In contrib.datalog the same query requires a bit more ceremony, you can write it like this; <script src="https://gist.github.com/3486837.js?file=query-datalog.clj"> </script> In my previous posts I described a number of different way to use core.logic, unify+clojure.set/join to replicate the same query.
 How does the execution times compare?
 I use the same benchmark as in the previous post (the same query, with 5000 joins between the 2 'tables').